 7. Whiplash and neck injuries

-- Treatment options: Physical therapy, medication, and other pain management techniques.
+• Treatment options: Physical therapy, chiropractic care, and pain management techniques can help reduce suffering.

 8. Chest and rib injuries

-Chest injuries are common in collisions, especially when victims experience blunt force trauma.
+Chest injuries are among the most common consequences of crashes, especially when a victim’s body absorbs blunt force impact.

 9. Amputations